 - Always use both shoulder straps.
-Carrying a backpack over one shoulder can strain muscles and may increase curvature of the spine.
-Also backpacks with an extra strap that wrap around the waist offer better support.
+Carrying a backpack over one shoulder can strain muscles and may increase the curvature of the spine.
+Also backpacks with an extra strap that wraps around the waist offer better support.

 - Organize the backpack to use all of its compartments.
 Pack heavier items closest to the center of the back.

 - Use a rolling backpack(on wheels).
 This type of backpack may be a good choice for students who must carry a heavy load.
 Remember that rolling backpacks still must be carried upstairs.
-Also, they may be difficult to roll in snow.
+Also, it may be difficult to roll in the snow.